-Parents who spoil their children are doing them no favor.
+Parents who spoil their children are doing them no favors.
 Parents need to set limits and teach a child how to be satisfied with less than they want.

-A child should not get his or her way by demanding or throwing temper tantrums.
+A child should not get their way by demanding or throwing temper tantrums.

 When parents coddle their children and give them everything they want, they are setting them up to do the same once they are adults and make unreasonable and harsh demands upon their adult partner.
 Adult behavior like this is often the first step toward abuse.

-A spoiled, narcissistic child believes that he or she is owed everything.
+A spoiled, narcissistic child believes that they are owed everything.
 As an adult, such a child is unprepared for the reality of a healthy relationship that requires sharing, respect, and acknowledgment of one’s partner’s human rights.

 Sometimes, childhood neglect can also lead to an abusive adult.
-For example, if the child is home alone for many hours of the day and evening without any governance, they may become indulgent, and any limitations may seem foreign to them, and as an adult, they will be resisted.
+For example, if the child is home alone for many hours of the day and evening without any governance, they may become indulgent.
+Any limitations may seem foreign to them, and they will be resisted as an adult.

-A person may have been raised with inadequate parenting, and this is the reason why he or she has become an emotional abuser.
+A person may have been raised with inadequate parenting, and this is the reason why they become an emotional abuser.

 Children often model what they see and understand.